 A review of the socio-cultural background of the Study Area demonstrates that Irish ethnicity was historically the primary ethnicity in the area, which was an after effect of the influx of emigrants from Ireland due to the potato famine (1845-1852).
-The presence of St. Augustine's Parish is a visual marker of the importance that the Roman Catholic Church had to this community.
-In addition to Irish ethnicity, there were several Scottish and English immigrants as well which supported the need for a Protestant place of worship (Dundas Baptist Church and St. James Anglican Church).
+The presence of St. Augustine's Parish is a visual marker of the importance of the Roman Catholic Church to this community.
+In addition to the predominantly Irish Catholic population, there was also a population of Lowland Scottish and English immigrants as well which supported the need for Protestant places of worship (Dundas Baptist Church and St. James Anglican Church).

 By 1930, approximately 80% of the Study Area had been developed.
-Although, development continued minimally in the Study Area post-World War Two, the concentration of pre-1930 buildings and structures has created a visual of the historical Late Victorian and Edwardian working-class community.
+Although development continued minimally in the Study Area post-World War II, the concentration of pre-1930 buildings and structures provide insight on the historical development of this Late Victorian and Edwardian working-class community.